Salary-Structure

 What is Salary Structure?

-Types of Salary Structure
+Components of Salary Structure in India

 Now we will take a look at the different components of the salary structure.
 Basically, it includes: